How the U.S. Department of Agriculture Helps Non-Agricultural Businesses

 The Surprising Reach of “Rural Communities” in America

-While all USDA OneRD Loan programs are designed to stimulate economic development and ultimately improve quality of life in rural communities, many business owners are often surprised to learn exactly what “rural” means.
-The USDA defines rural areas as any city, town or community with 50,000 or fewer residents.
-This includes suburban areas that may be adjacent to but just outside of a much larger metro area.
-In fact, this represents 97% of all American towns in the geographic USA.
+While all USDA OneRD Loan programs are designed to stimulate economic development and, ultimately, improve the quality of life in rural communities, many business owners are often surprised to learn exactly what “rural” means.
+The USDA defines rural areas as any city, town, or community with 50,000 or fewer residents.
+This includes suburban areas that may be adjacent to, but just outside of, a much larger metro area.
+In fact, this represents 97% of all American towns.
 Even better, businesses with headquarters in larger metro areas may still be eligible, provided the project (branch, division, etc.) that they are funding is in a qualifying community.

 USDA Help for Non-Agricultural Businesses

-Many business owners and entrepreneurs might assume that even with the USDA’s broad definition of “rural areas” and widespread geographic availability of OneRD Loans, that the program must surely target farmers and other agricultural businesses, exclusively.
+Many business owners and entrepreneurs might assume that even with the USDA’s broad definition of “rural areas” and widespread geographic availability of OneRD Loans, the program targets farmers and other agricultural businesses, exclusively.
 However, this could not be further from the truth.

 In fact, from the onset, the B&I Loan Program was structured almost exclusively for non-agricultural businesses.
 Why?
-Because the USDA already has numerous other programs in place for agricultural businesses.
-They’ve had them for years.
-The B&I Loan Program was designed specifically to encourage economic development by offering support to a more diverse range of non-agricultural business and uses.
+Because the USDA already has numerous other programs in place for agricultural businesses and has for years.
+The B&I Loan Program was designed specifically to encourage economic development by offering support to a more diverse range of non-agricultural businesses and uses.

 Since launching, the program’s success has continued to expand to the point that even some certain agricultural uses have been added back in.
-So, what kinds of businesses are eligible to apply Rural Development loans today, and how can borrowers use these funds?
-Well, the short list looks like this:
+So, what kinds of businesses are eligible to apply for Rural Development loans today, and how can borrowers use these funds?
+Well, the shortlist looks like this: